monome/dust/docs/jah/r/index.md

 The R Lua module contains:
 - Specs for all included modules.
-- A number of convenience functions for working with polyphonic set ups using the R engine.
+- A number of convenience functions for working with the R engine (polyphonic set ups and more).
 - Various utility functions.

 Require the Ack module: